 The struggle becomes real as you walk by building after building riddled with bullet holes.

-Our visit to the Mostar sniper tower was both poignant and fascinating.
+Our visit to the sniper tower in Mostar was both poignant and fascinating.

 No one knows how much longer the building will stand there.
 There are no current plans to revitalize this corner, due to ongoing local conflicts about how best to memorialize the war.
 In the not too distant future, this building may be a thing of the past.